bysnupy/memos/OpenStack/OpenStack__ocata_staging_part1.md

 2 | Adding 1 compute node to existing nodes with packstack | virtual servers 3 | DVR configuration on the existing 2 compute nodes | virtual servers 4 | Installation test for 1 controller and 1 compute nodes using packstack | physical servers
+5 | Review additional services, such as LBaaS and Cinder based on Ceph | physical servers

 ### Environment Information